webplatform/docs-wpd/Tasks/index.md

 | Doug
 |
 |
-| Others: Twitter, blog, IRC, forums
+| Others: Twitter, blog, IRC, forums, comments in topics
 | yes
 |-
 | How to use this site